MartynasKucys/openai_api/README.md

 }
 ```

-The number represent how many variations of that this it should generate. </br>
+The numbers represent how many variations it should generate for each item.

-For example if you pass this json
+For example, if you pass this JSON:

 ```json
 {